Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

 1) Where are SUPA Program’s clinical sites?
 May I complete clinical rotations in my hometown or home state?

-Most clinical rotations are located within a ninety-mile radius of students’ home campus in Winchester or site in Loudoun County.
+Clinical rotations are located within a ninety mile radius of students’ home campus in Winchester or site in Loudoun County.
 However, students may be required to complete rotations that are beyond this radius.
 Students are responsible for their own travel and lodging expenses during the clinical year.
 The program will work with the clinical site to help identify inexpensive local housing when the assignment is beyond commuting distance, but this cannot be guaranteed.
 Students in good academic standing may apply to complete faculty-approved clinical rotations at distant sites.
-Students are not expected to find their own clinical placements.
+Students are not asked to find their own clinical placements.

-1) If I do not have minimum 3.0 undergraduate cumulative, overall science, and SUPA prerequisite GPAs, so is there any point in applying?
+1) If I do not have a minimum 3.0 cumulative undergraduate, overall science and prerequisite GPAs, is there any point in applying?

-An applicant with an undergraduate cumulative, overall science , or SUPA prerequisite GPA less than 3.0 but greater than 2.80 and who has completed a minimum of 15 semester hours of relevant graduate work with a 3.0 or better GPA, may be considered.
+An applicant with a cumulative undergraduate or overall science GPA less than 3.0 but greater than 2.80 and who has completed a minimum of 15 semester hours of relevant graduate work with a 3.0 or better GPA, may be considered.
 Average GPAs for students admitted to the SUPA Program have been over 3.5 for the past several years.
+For further evaluation of relevant coursework based on your individual circumstances, please email pa@su.edu.

 2) I have retaken a class; do Shenandoah and CASPA look at the new grade or the average of both?